-Discussion: While hypercholesterolemia is a significant risk factor for coronary artery disease (CAD) (8), we may assume, that among patients with lipid disturbances there will be those with HF, a prevalent and severe medical condition, frequently resulting from CAD.
-However, it is paradoxical that individuals with advanced HF may exhibit low cholesterol levels, which correlates with a worse prognosis (9).
-Familial hypercholesterolemia (FH) and elevated non-fasting triglycerides have been linked to an increased risk of heart failure (HF) (10).
-Conversely, low HDL and LDL-C levels might be strongly correlated with poor outcomes in severe or endstage HF, regardless of the underlying cause (however in some analysis it might be a reverse causality) (11).
-Additionally, low serum TC levels are independently associated with poor prognosis in end-stage HF patients, increasing mortality in both ischemic and non-ischemic HF (12).
-In our analysis of lipid profile parameters - TC, HDL-C, and non-HDL-C were significantly reduced in the heart failure (HF) group, which is consistent with the previously described the HF lipid-paradox (9).
-In opposite, no statistically significant differences were observed for LDL-C and TG levels.
+a prevalent and severe medical condition frequently resulting from CAD.
+However, it is paradoxical that individuals with advanced HF may exhibit low cholesterol levels, which correlates with a worse prognosis [9].
+Familial hypercholesterolemia (FH) and elevated non-fasting triglycerides have been linked to an increased risk of HF [10].
+Conversely, low HDL and LDL-C levels might be strongly correlated with poor outcomes in severe or end-stage HF, regardless of the underlying cause (however in some analysis it might be a reverse causality) [11].
+Additionally, low serum TC levels are independently associated with poor prognosis in end-stage HF patients, increasing mortality in both ischemic and non-ischemic HF [12].
+In our analysis of lipid profile parameters, TC, HDL-C, and non-HDL-C were significantly reduced in the HF group, which is consistent with the previously described HF lipid-paradox [9].
+In contrast to this, no statistically significant differences were observed for LDL-C and TG levels.
 However, none of the traditional lipid profile parameters was statistically significant in the multivariable analysis.
-On the other hand, we observe only numerical differences in Lp(a) levels in patients with or without HF (higher in the former group) and showed that higher category of Lp(a) level was strongly associated with a higher HF risk in multivariable analysis.
+On the other hand, we observe only numerical differences in Lp(a) levels in patients with or without HF (higher in the former group) and showed that a higher category of the Lp(a) level was strongly associated with a higher HF risk in the multivariable analysis.
 Other studies also showed the role of elevated Lp(a) in HF.
-Yan et al conducted an observational study with 309 patients, of whom 10.03% were lost to follow-up during a median follow-up period of 186 days.
-Multivariate Cox regression analysis confirmed that elevated Lp(a) levels independently predicted recurrent HF, even after adjusting for confounders (HR: 2.720, 95%CI: 1.730-4.277, p<0.0001).
-Kaplan-Meier analysis showed that higher Lp(a) levels were associated with a greater incidence of recurrent heart failure (HF) (logrank p<0.0001) (13).
-Another prospective observational study which recruited 362 HFrEF patients showed that elevated Lp(a) levels remained independently associated with higher cardiovascular mortality (HR 1.22, 95%CI: 1.04-1.64, p=0.02) and composite endpoint (HR 1.38, 95 CI: 1.16-2.01, p=0.006) after adjusting for covariates (14).
-The above-mentioned metaanalysis of Singh et al. also showed that elevated Lp(a) levels significantly increased the risk of heart failure (HF) (OR 1.064, 95% CI: 1.043-1.086, P < 0.001).
-The underlying mechanisms, whether increased inflammation and thrombotic risk, direct effects on heart muscle contraction or increased risk of ischemic cardiac disease, still require further investigation (6).
+Yan et al. conducted an observational study with 309 patients, of whom 10.03% were lost to follow-up during a median follow-up period of 186 days.
+Multivariate Cox regression analysis confirmed that elevated Lp(a) levels independently predicted recurrent HF, even after adjusting for confounders (HR = 2.720, 95% CI: 1.730-4.277, p < 0.0001).
+Kaplan-Meier analysis showed that higher Lp(a) levels were associated with a greater incidence of recurrent HF (log-rank p < 0.0001) [13].
+Another prospective observational study which recruited 362 HFrEF patients showed that elevated Lp(a) levels remained independently associated with higher cardiovascular mortality (HR = 1.22, 95% CI: 1.04-1.64, p = 0.02) and composite endpoint (HR = 1.38, 95% CI: 1.16-2.01, p = 0.006) after adjusting for covariates [14].
+The above-mentioned meta-analysis of Singh et al. also showed that elevated Lp(a) levels significantly increased the risk of HF (OR = 1.064, 95% CI: 1.043-1.086, p < 0.001).
+The underlying mechanisms, whether they are increased inflammation and thrombotic risk, direct effects on heart muscle contraction or increased risk of ischemic cardiac disease, still require further investigation [6].
 Another explanation for the link between Lp(a) and HF is significantly influenced by its impact on CAD and calcific aortic valve stenosis (CAVS).
 A large case-control study with 143,087 participants confirmed that Lp(a) genetic variants are associated with HF risk.
-Specifically, each 50 nmol/l (~20 mg/dl) increase in Lp(a) concentration corresponded to a 5% higher risk of developing HF (15).
+Specifically, each 50 nmol/l $(\sim 20 \text{ mg/dl})$ increase in Lp(a) concentration corresponded to a 5% higher risk of developing HF [15].

-In conclusions, HF patients typically exhibit advanced age, modified blood parameters indicative of possible renal and metabolic dysfunction, and unfavorable lipid profiles.
+In conclusion, HF patients typically exhibit advanced age, modified blood parameters indicative of possible renal and metabolic dysfunction, and unfavorable lipid profiles [16, 17].
 The level or category of Lp(a) may play a more significant role than other lipid parameters in HF patients, warranting further investigation and emphasizing the need to measure Lp(a) in these patients.
 Our findings underscore the multifactorial nature of HF and highlight the importance of managing CCS, platelet count, smoking habits, and Lp(a) levels in mitigating HF risk.